 Qin Shi Huangdi ruled as the first emperor of China from 247-210 B. C. During his rule, he forcibly took control of adjacent states to expand his dynasty and enslaved the people.

-Genghis Khan was a Mongol leader who rose from a humble beginning and established the largest empire.
+Genghis Khan was a Mongol leader who rose from a humble beginning and established the most extensive empire.
 After uniting the Mongolian tribes, Khan expanded his empire by conquering central Asia and China.

 Tomas de Torquemada

 During the Spanish Inquisition, an organization within the Roman Catholic Church was established to punish Jews and Muslims.
-To expel them out of Spain, the pope appointed inquisitors, and Torquemada were given Grand Inquisitor’s charge.
+The pope appointed inquisitors to expel them out of Spain, and Torquemada was given Grand Inquisitor’s charge.